sarah-paradis/MOSAIC/docs/excel_template_tutorial.md

 ![geopoint_article_author](https://user-images.githubusercontent.com/15121054/222728834-31a43d9c-f7c6-419b-a262-357f770816fd.jpg)
 - **Section of sample in the core:** sample_depth_upper_cm, sample_depth_bottom_cm, sample_depth_average_cm
 Provide the upper and bottom sample section slice of the core (sample_depth_upper_cm, sample_depth_bottom_cm) **and/or** the average section depth (sample_depth_average_cm).
 Provide as much information as possible.
 Some studies only report that they sample *surface sediment* without specifying which sampling sectioning they performed (0-0.5 cm, 0-1 cm, 0-2 cm).
 In these situations, put 0 in *sample_depth_average_cm*, and you can even specify this under *sample_comments*.
-If you have any additional information to say about the sample section, add it under *sample_comment*.
+If you have any additional information to share about the sample section, add it under *sample_comment*.
 ![sample_sectioning](https://user-images.githubusercontent.com/15121054/222728924-ce8d68b0-3916-4fed-8d3f-ddb9a269c810.jpg)

 ## Adding sample analyses